 (c) Performance of a contract with you (where you deal with us in your personal capacity – this is only likely to be the case where you supply services to us in person, as we do not have individual clients)

-Generally to administer and protect our business and our website(s), PAM and our other online services (including troubleshooting, collecting, using and sharing Aggregated Data, data analysis, testing, system maintenance, support, reporting (including, where required by the licensor, reporting usage of licensed-in third party data), hosting of data, backups and archiving, and compliance
+Generally to administer and protect our business and our website(s), the Analytics Products, DEA and our other online services (including troubleshooting, collecting, using and sharing Aggregated Data, data analysis, testing/piloting of current, proposed and future systems and services, system maintenance, support, reporting (including, where required by the licensor, reporting usage of licensed-in third party data), hosting of data, backups and archiving, and compliance.

-Where you are (or interact with us one behalf of) a supplier or service provider, to manage all aspects of our ongoing relationship with you and/or your company/employer.
+Where you are (or interact with us on behalf of) a supplier or service provider, to manage all aspects of our ongoing relationship with you and/or your company/employer.

 (a) Necessary for our legitimate interests (to perform our contract/pursue and proactively manage all aspects of our commercial relationship with you/your employer/company; to keep our records updated and to study how your products/services are used; to prevent fraud; and to monitor, record and manage payments)